sipeed/sipeed_wiki/docs/soft/maixpy/en/get_started/knowledge_git_github.md

 ---
 title: Introduction to git and github
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: introduction to git and github
+desc: maixpy  introduction to git and github
 ---